-Cookie technology has its problems and it simply does not stand to modern standards.
+Cookie-based tracking has recently become the industry’s punching bag, as if all the industry’s bad practices are tied to this one technology.
+Cookie based technology has its problems and it simply does not hold up to modern standards.
 The overarching trends are bigger than all of us.
 It’s better to adjust to them.

 How do you adjust for the cookieless future?
 With cookieless tracking, of course.
+Or cookie-safe tracking.

 When a user visits the CNN.com website, he or she can expect that CNN will record some information about their movements.
 If a user doesn’t trust CNN, they can choose not to visit it.
 Simple.

-But a typical user has very little knowledge and control over the information that goes to 3rd party domains.
+But a typical user has very little knowledge and control over the information that goes to third party domains.
 This type of cookie can collect various identification data that allows advertisers to locate individual users across the web.

 Voluum is an ad tracker with the main purpose of enabling advertisers to increase the performance of their ads.
 It doesn’t profile users, it doesn’t track their movements on websites that are outside the campaign funnel.

 Voluum uses two methods of recording visitor-generated data.